DorFerenc/MeshGenerationPOC/README.md

    python GenColoredPointCloud.py
    ```

-2. Run `app2.py` to process the point cloud, generate the mesh, and apply texturing:
+2. Run `app2.py` to process the point cloud, generate the mesh, apply texturing, and convert to OBJ:
    ```
    python app2.py
    ```